bcgov/dsp-team-documentation/docs/Macbook-pro-setup.md

 At the prompt, paste the key that you previously copied from GitHub.

 In general, the online book [Happy Git with R](https://happygitwithr.com) provides the best and most up-to-date advice for working with R and Git/GitHub.
-To learn more about credential caching for git, see [this chapter](https://happygitwithr.com/credential-caching.html#credential-caching).
+To learn more about credential caching for git and more detailed instructions, see [this chapter](https://happygitwithr.com/credential-caching.html#credential-caching).

 ## Install a bunch of data-sciency tools
 mostly taken from [Bob Rudis' blog](https://rud.is/b/2015/10/22/installing-r-on-os-x-100-homebrew-edition/)

 ```
-brew tap caskroom/cask

-brew install Caskroom/cask/xquartz
+brew install xquartz
 brew cask install java

 # Tell R where Java is